 Business websites still matter whether for new or returning customers.
 Even in the world of apps, people using those apps still end up on websites most of the time.
+That’s why a good web designer is absolutely essential to a business website.

 Think about it.
 What kind of content are your friends and family sharing on Facebook?